J Cancer 2020; 11(2):520-532. doi:10.7150/jca.29038

 GSEA: Gene Set Enrichment Analysis

-Size: Number of genes correspondig to gene set
+Size: Number of genes corresponding to gene set

 NES: Normalized Enriched Score